 Remember that in Victoria dozens of workers have died as a result of falls.
 Under no circumstances should workers be on top of roofs or working at heights without protection.
 Contact your union immediately.

-In addition to the regulations, there are two codes for the construction industry (available online as pdf documents):
+In addition to the regulations, there are two Compliance Codes for the construction industry (available online):

 The Regulations, which apply to all workplaces, cover tasks involving the potential for a person to fall more than two metres.
 A fall is defined as meaning a person's involuntary fall of more than two metres.